dylan-lang/opendylan/documentation/duim-reference/source/graphics.rst

 in `Two examples of lines of thickness 1`_ are both perfectly reasonable rasterizations of tilted lines that are a single device unit wide.
-The right-hand line is drawn as a tilted rectangle, the left as the “thinnest visible” line.
+The right-hand line is drawn as a tilted rectangle, the left as the "thinnest visible" line.

 Two examples of lines of thickness 1